-EdSystems supports 18 collaboratives.
-This support includes providing access to best practices, convening Communities of Practice which include annual summits, and guiding participants through the College and Career Pathway Endorsement process.
-We are driving innovation in college and secondary district partnerships to expand early college and career development opportunities.
-To support this work, EdSystems engages in State policy discussions involving the teacher shortage, with SEPI serving as the State’s leading model for early pathways in education.
+From 2019–2022, EdSystems supported 18 collaboratives. by providing access to best practices, convening communities of practice which include annual summits, and guiding participants through the College and Career Pathway Endorsement process.
+Additionally, we drove innovation in college and secondary district partnerships to expand early college and career development opportunities.

 To support SEPI Cohort 3, EdSystems recruited two mentor collaboratives from Cohort 1: Making Opportunities Real for Everyone (MORE) in the Mississippi and Rock River Regions and the Southern Illinois Network for Future Teachers.
 The mentors deliver professional development and meet one-on-one with new SEPI collaboratives.
 During communities of practice, mentors present strategies for increasing access and success, building currency with postsecondary partners, and CCPE curricular and work-based learning implementation.

 In August 2021, EdSystems released an analysis of the initial implementation of SEPI with input from the first cohort of collaboratives.
 It was undertaken to understand how the components of the education pathway were being executed in practice and to collect promising practices and lessons learned.
 It includes the stand-alone sections of Implications and Takeaways, Key Findings, By the Numbers, and Promising Practices.

 Creating Currency for the College and Career Pathway Endorsement